arminioa/actions-docker-th/README.md

 ### A dockerfile in the root of the repo

-The most common usecase is to build a single dockerfile in the root of the repo.
+The most common use case is to build a single dockerfile in the root of the repo.
 All that you need to do in that case is this.

 ```yaml